davidgs/website/content/posts/category/iot/why-im-switching-from-tile-to-trakr.md

 - Metric or standard, not both.
 - Schematics shall be included.

 If you notice point #3 above, you’ll understand why I’m done with Tile.
 And Why I’ve moved to [TrakR](https://www.thetrackr.com) instead.
-Aside from the fact that the TrackR app has more features — like geofencing — I can **replace the damned batteries!**[ That cuts my per-year cost from about $100 to about $10, assuming I only have to replace the batteries once a year.
+Aside from the fact that the TrackR app has more features — like geofencing — I can **replace the damned batteries!** That cuts my per-year cost from about $100 to about $10, assuming I only have to replace the batteries once a year.
 And the up-front cost wasn’t much more.
-The TrackR is also more eco-friendly as I’m not throwing away the entire device every year, just disposing of a single watch battery. ]{style="font-size: 13px;"}
+The TrackR is also more eco-friendly as I’m not throwing away the entire device every year, just disposing of a single watch battery.

-[So long Tile.
+So long Tile.
 I liked you, a lot.
 Backed you on Kickstarter even.
 But since they are ‘disposable’ devices, for cost and eco reasons, I'm moving over to TrackR effective immediately (since they arrived in today’s mail).
-If you want to join me, you can use [this link](https://www.thetrackr.com/?ref_code=tlKzz) and we’ll both get a free device!]{style="font-size: 13px;"}
+If you want to join me, you can use [this link](https://www.thetrackr.com/?ref_code=tlKzz) and we’ll both get a free device!